akeneo/pim-helpcenter/content/md/what-is/what-is-an-attribute.md

 ### I was using Reference data, can I still use them on 3.X version(s)?

-Yes! the Reference data are still available on the 3.X versions.
+Yes!
+Reference data are still available on the 3.X versions.

 ### How can I import/export Reference entities?